Introduction to Python Modules¶

 _log_email("log.txt") # ❌ NameError: _log_email is not defined

-Approach 2: Private Functions Using __all__
+Approach 2: Private Functions Using __all__¶

 - The

-.
-Anything not listed will remain private—even if it doesn’t have a leading underscore.
+__all__list defines which symbols are considered public when usingfrom module import *.
+Anything not listed will remain private—even if it doesn’t have a leading underscore. __all__only affectsfrom module import *.
+You can still import the function directly even if it’s not in__all__."

-Updated mail_utils.py
+Updated mail_utils.py with __all__¶

 # mail_utils.py